Symmetric bilinear forms and local epsilon factors of isolated singularities in positive characteristic: Isolated singularities and symmetric bilinear forms

 \subsection{Deforming isolated singularities}

-Here we explain that any function with an isolated singularity of equal characteristic can be embedded into a family of isolated singularities which generically contains ordinary quadratic singularities (cf. \cite[2.5]{Mil}). \begin{lm} Let $k$ be a field.
-Let $f\colon X\to{\rm Spec}(\OO)$ be a function with an isolated singularity (Definition \ref{isoldef}.1) such that $\OO$ is isomorphic to the henselization $\OO_{\A^1_{k,(0)}}$.
+Here we explain that any function with an isolated singularity of equal characteristic can be embedded into a family of isolated singularities which generically contains ordinary quadratic singularities (cf. \cite[2.5]{Mil}). \begin{df} Let $T$ be a henselian trait. {\rm A function with an isolated singularity} is a map of schemes $f\colon X\to T$ which can be obtained as the henselization of a $T$-scheme $X'$ flat of finite type at a closed point $x\in X'$ with the following properties. $X'$ is regular, $x$ maps to the closed point of $T$, and $X'\setminus \{x\}$ is smooth over $T$.
+In particular, $X$ is regular and henselian local. \end{df} \begin{lm} Let $k$ be a field.
+Let $f\colon X\to{\rm Spec}(\OO)$ be a function with an isolated singularity (Definition \ref{deffuniso}) such that $\OO$ is isomorphic to the henselization $\OO_{\A^1_{k,(0)}}$.
 Let $x\in X$ be the singular point.
 Assume that the residue field $k(x)$ is isomorphic to $k$.
-Then there exists a family of isolated singularities (Definition \ref{isoldef}.2)
+Then there exists a family of isolated singularities (Definition \ref{isoldef})

 such that \begin{enumerate} \item $S$ is a smooth connected $k$-curve.
 The singular locus $Z$ is {\rm finite} over $S$. \item There exists a $k$-rational point $s\in S(k)$ such that \begin{enumerate} \item $Z\times_Ss$ consists of only one point $x_0$.
 The point $x_0$ maps to the origin of $\A^1_{k(s)}=\A^1_S\times_Ss$. \item There is a $k$-homomorphism $\OO_{\A^1_{k(s),(0)}}\to\OO$ which preserves uniformizers such that the henselization of $Y\times_{\A^1_S}\OO$ at $x_0$ is $\OO$-isomorphic to $X$. \end{enumerate} \item There exists an open dense subset $U\subset S$ which has a section $\iota\colon U\to Z$ such that, for any $u\in U$, $\iota(u)$ is an ordinary quadratic point of $\tilde{f}$ with Milnor number $1$ or $2$. \item $Y,S$ are affine. \end{enumerate} \end{lm} \proof{ Let $\dim X=n+1$.
 Let $J^n(X/\OO)$ be the jacobian ideal.
 Namely, this is the annihilator of $\Omega_{X/\OO}^{n+1}$.
 As $X$ is $\OO$-smooth outside $x$, $J^n(X/S)$ contains $\mathfrak{m}_x^N$, a power of the ideal sheaf $\mathfrak{m}_x$ of $x$.